Emma Mattress Review – Hybrid Version

 Pocket springs are springs that move individually and are only connected by the material that covers them.

-Emma although a German company state the mattress is assembled in the UK and they work with UK foam manufactures.
+Emma although a German company state the mattress is assembled in the UK and they work with UK foam manufacturers.
 However they also state

 “The high quality foams used to create Emma are created right here in the United Kingdom and are later combined with the top-most support of the conical spring layer.
 The processed materials are all fine, durable and produced at top quality mills throughout Europe.“